 When psychologists talk of "life success" they of course mean success in following a career such as their own, and it is true that IQ test results correlate in some degree with academic achievement, although according to Charles Murray, traditional academic tests do as well or better.
 In fact, one would expect traditional academic tests to do better, at least for students in certain fields such as history or fine art, i.e., subjects that require judgement and imagination as much as raw verbal or numerical reasoning power.
 Traditional essay exams also allows the expression of gifts in language use that are beyond the purview of an IQ test.

 So academic achievement really doesn't mean a thing.
 Well actually, reviewing my own experience perhaps it does.
 Of the only two of my fellow students who received honors from her majesty the Queen, one was absolutely bottom of the class while I, on at least one occasion was top; the other who received a knighthood, gained a lower second class degree while I won the faculty prize.
 Not fair, is it.
-But actually Geoff was, and I'm sure still is, a very sound fellow: you know, judgement, moral character, diligence, hard work.
+But actually Geoff was, and I'm sure still is, a sound fellow: you know, judgement, moral character, diligence, hard work.
 Allow me therefore to say here, since I don't have his email address, well done Sir Geoffrey.

-The important thing to remember about IQ is that it doesn't mean what the psychologists in there eternal quest for power wish you to think it means, and it pretty certainly means nothing whatsoever as far as your own success and happiness in life are concerned.
+The important thing to remember about IQ is that it doesn't mean what the psychologists in their eternal quest for power wish you to think it means, and it pretty certainly means nothing whatsoever as far as your own success and happiness in life are concerned.

 CanSpeccy: Down With IQ-ism